 Three labourers die while cleaning septic tank in Mumbai

-Three labourers died due to suffocation after they were trapped in a septic tank while cleaning it in suburban Govandi on Monday, police said.
-According to a police official, the incident took place around 1 pm in the Ganeshwadi locality when the labourers, hired privately, went inside a septic tank to clean it.
+Three labourers died due to suffocation while cleaning a septic tank in the premises of a residential high-rise in suburban Govandi on Monday, police said.
+According to a police official, the incident took place around 1 pm in the SRA's Maurya Society, a 22 storeyed building located in the Ganeshwadi area, when the labourers, hired privately, went inside an eight feet deep septic tank to clean it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)